How to use Bencher in GitHub Actions

 Pull Requests from Forks

 If you plan to accept pull requests from forks, as is often the case in public open source projects, then you will need to handle things a little differently.
 For security reasons, secrets such as your BENCHER_API_TOKEN and the GITHUB_TOKEN are not available in GitHub Actions for fork PRs.
 That is if an external contributor opens up a PR from a fork the above example will not work.
-There are two options for fork PRs:
+See this GitHub Security Lab write up and this blog post on preventing pwn requests for a full overview.

 This is the safe and suggested way to add Continuous Benchmarking to fork pull requests.
 It requires two separate workflows.
 The first workflow runs and caches the benchmark results in the pull_request context.
 No secrets such as your BENCHER_API_TOKEN and the GITHUB_TOKEN are available there.
 Then a second workflow downloads the cached benchmark results in the workflow_run context and uploads them to Bencher.
 This works because workflow_run runs in the context of the repository’s default branch, where secrets such as your BENCHER_API_TOKEN and the GITHUB_TOKEN are available.
 The pull request number, head branch, and base branch used in the initial pull_request workflow must also be explicitly passed into the workflow_run workflow since they are not available there.
 These workflows will only run if they exist on the default branch.
 See using data from the triggering workflow for a full overview.

-name: Run and Cache Benchmarks
+name: Run Benchmarks

 on: